Sujal1035-tech/Sujal1035-tech/README.md

 </div>

----

-## 🎯 What I'm Working On

-Right now, I'm diving deep into:
-- **Large Language Models**: Experimenting with prompt engineering and fine-tuning techniques
-- **Agentic AI Systems**: Building autonomous AI agents that can reason and take actions
-- **Computer Vision**: Creating practical CV applications that solve real problems
-- **MLOps**: Making sure my models don't just work on my laptop, but in production too

----

 ## 📫 Let's Connect!

 I'm always excited to connect with fellow developers, AI enthusiasts, and anyone interested in collaborating on interesting projects.
 Feel free to reach out!